 The dose of NESINA is 12.5 mg once daily for patients with moderate renal impairment (CrCl ≥ 30 to < 60 mL/min).

 The dose of NESINA is 6.25 mg once daily for patients with severe renal impairment (CrCl ≥ 15 to < 30 mL/min) or with end-stage renal disease (ESRD) (CrCl < 15 mL/min or requiring hemodialysis).
 NESINA may be administered without regard to the timing of dialysis.
-NESINA has not been studied in patients undergoing peritoneal dialysis [see CLINICAL PHARMACOLOGY].
+NESINA has not been studied in patients undergoing peritoneal dialysis [see Use in Specific Populations, CLINICAL PHARMACOLOGY].

 Because there is a need for dose adjustment based upon renal function, assessment of renal function is recommended prior to initiation of NESINA therapy and periodically thereafter.